World Cup 2026 Final: Match Preview, Kickoff Time, and How to Watch

 As always, the sticker price is rarely what most buyers end up paying.
 Carriers are expected to offer aggressive trade-in credits and installment plans to compete for upgraders, so it is worth comparing offers from your carrier against Apple’s own trade-in program before deciding where to buy.

-Images used in this article are sourced from Pexels and are free to use under the Pexels License.
 Pricing and release details are based on leaks and industry reports and are subject to change until Apple’s official announcement.

 iPhone 18 Pro Camera Deep Dive: Variable Aperture, 48MP Sensor and What’s New